 Where to look?

 You’re heading out on your game drive, camera and binoculars at the ready.
-But how do you find the wildlife?
+But where to look to find the wildlife?
 Here are a few tips to boost your chances.
 By Mike Unwin

 Check the whole view